 Upon retirement from the state and Texas Tech, regular employees are eligible to participate in the group insurance options made available under the GBP if all of the following requirements are fulfilled.
-(Funding for retirement benefits provided under the GBP is determined every two years by legislation and is paid for through member and employer contributions.
-The coverage offered through the GBP is not a constitutionally guaranteed benefit, and ERS is not required to maintain funds to pay future benefits.)
+The Texas Legislature determines the level of funding for benefits and has no continuing obligation to provide benefits beyond each fiscal year.

 a.
 The employee has at least ten years of qualified GBP participation under either TRS, ORP, or ERS, or any combination thereof, and the employee has not voluntarily forfeited retirement benefits by withdrawal of the retirement account(s).
 A person who is eligible for a proportional retirement may also apply service credit from the Texas Municipal Retirement System (TMRS) or the Texas County and District Retirement System (TCDRS) as part of the ten years.

 b.
 Individuals must have at least 10 years of established service credit with the entities listed above and be age 65, or age plus years of creditable service must equal or exceed 80.